salimsoltani28/CrowdVision2TreeSegment/README.md

 ## Method
 In this study, we explore transfer learning from such a crowdsourced data treasure in the cotext of tree species mapping.

+Below figure represent the schematic workflow of our paper.
 ![Workflow](https://github.com/salimsoltani28/CrowdVision2TreeSegment/blob/main/Workflow_final.png)